Menemen Incident: Legacy

 The monument of the Menemen Incident features a tall sculpture by Ratip Aşir Acudoğu which was erected in 1932.
 The Kubilay Memorial is a part of Kubilay Barracks, but open to the public.
 The area is landscaped and illuminated at night.
 A military honor guard stands continuous watch at the memorial site, which contains the graves of several Turkish soldiers who were killed in the line of duty.
-In the aftermath 28 people were hanged by the neck.
+In the aftermath, 37 people were executed and 41 more received prison sentences.